umttkgz/GradThesis_Visualization/README.md

-Run TreeMap_Final.ipynb to view treemap chart of the dataset.
-Other directories are to show the changes made in the dataset files.
+Run DiseaseFinal.ipynb and EducationFinal.ipynb to view treemap charts of the datasets.
+Other directories are to show the changes made in the dataset files of the disease dataset.
+Original education dataset has been filtered to avoid the double count issue.